DemchyshynaOlga/TestCode/README.md

 # TestCode
-Api for validation card number with using Luhn algorithm
+Api for validation pay card data with using Luhn algorithm